AdobeDocs/federated-audience-composition.en/help/compositions/activities/reconciliation.md

 >[!CONTEXTUALHELP]
 >id="dc_orchestration_keep_unreconciled_data"
 >title="Keep unreconciled data"
 >abstract="By default, non reconciled data are kept in the outbound transition and available in the worktable for future use.
-To remove unreconciled data, desactivate the **Keep unreconciled data** option."
+To remove unreconciled data, deactivate the **Keep unreconciled data** option."

 >[!CONTEXTUALHELP]
 >id="dc_orchestration_reconciliation_attribute"